mcaralp/cellular.js/README.md

             ++nbAlive;
     }

-    // Note that c remain unchanged.
+    // Note that c remains unchanged.
     return {alive: (c.alive && (nbAlive == 2 || nbAlive == 3)) || (!c.alive && nbAlive == 3) };
 }
 ```

 ## API

-This documentation is a work in progress.
-Please refer to the sketches in the examples folder to have more informations.

 ### Setup functions

 #### createAutomaton(width, height, [cellSize])

 Creates a cellular automaton of `width`x`height` cells.
 You can also give the dimension of the cell, in pixels.
 Each cell will be rendered with a dimension of `cellSize`x`cellSize`, thus the total width and height of the generated canvas will be `width * cellSize`and `height * cellSize`.
-If this function is not called, the a 100x100 cellular automaton will be created, with cells of dimension 1x1 pixels.
+If this function is not called, a 100x100 cellular automaton will be created, with cells of dimension 1x1 pixels.

 #### framerate(fps)